Mvb1122/C---Projects/README.md

 - #11 is a game of Rock, Paper, Scissors, Lizard, Spock.
 - #12 covers loops.
 - #13 is a short choose-your-own adventure game I made for CodeCademy.
+- #14 covers Vectors, which are C++'s version of Arrays.